 SCs are responsible to provide information to participants and their family about services that are available under the waiver, their rights to choose willing and qualified providers to support participants' needs, and their rights to appeal at the time of the service plan meeting and at least annually thereafter.
-In addition, SCs are responsible for assisting participants and their family in referring and coordinating with providers that are chosen by the participants and their family in services.
+In addition, SCs are responsible for assisting participants and their family in referring and coordinating with providers that are chosen by the participants and their family and their rights to direct own services.